“Let’s not get into it. Why bring back shoddy memories…” chuckles my mom teasingly over the phone.

 Give your child his/her own corner and try this out!

-Not only would the kids sing along, they would enjoy keeping their toys and playthings in place each time the teachers sang.
+Not only would the kids sing along, but they would also enjoy keeping their toys and playthings in place each time the teachers sang.

 Why can’t we make a song at home too?
 Give it a shot!